Jason Statham

-Early life
+Early life and education

-Jason Statham was born on 26 July 1967 in Shirebrook, Derbyshire, the son of dancer Eileen (née Yates) and street seller Barry Statham.
+Jason Statham was born in Shirebrook on 26 July 1967, the son of dancer Eileen (née Yates) and street seller Barry Statham.
 His father also worked odd jobs as a house painter, coal miner, and singer in the Canary Islands.
-Statham moved to Great Yarmouth, Norfolk, where he initially chose not to follow his father's career working the local market stalls, instead practising martial arts.
-He grew up with football player Vinnie Jones, alongside whom he would later act.
-Jones introduced him to football, and Statham went on to play for the local grammar school (1978–1983), which he had attended since age 11, a passion that he shared with diving.
-He practised daily in perfecting his diving techniques, and was a member of Britain's National Swimming Squad for 12 years.
-He competed for England at the 1990 Commonwealth Games in the 10 metre, 3 metre, and 1 metre competitions.
-He said in a 2003 interview with IGN that his time with the national squad was "a great experience" and one that "teaches you discipline, focus, and certainly keeps you out of trouble".
+Statham moved to Great Yarmouth, where he initially chose not to follow his father's career working the local market stalls, instead practising martial arts.
+He grew up alongside football player Vinnie Jones, with whom he would later act; Jones introduced him to football, and Statham went on to play for the local grammar school, which he attended from 1978 to 1983.
+He was also passionate about diving, practising daily to perfect his techniques.
+He was a member of Great Britain's National Swimming Squad for 12 years, and competed for England at the 1990 Commonwealth Games in the 10 metre, 3 metre, and 1 metre events, coming tenth, eleventh and eighth respectively.
+He said in a 2003 interview that his time with the national squad was a "great experience" that taught him "discipline, focus, and certainly [kept him] out of trouble".

-Statham's life in the media began when he was spotted by the agency Sports Promotions specialising in sports modelling while he was training at London's Crystal Palace National Sports Centre.
-He was also signed by Tommy Hilfiger, Griffin, and Levi's for various modelling contracts during their 1996 spring/summer collections.
+Statham was spotted by the sports modelling agency Sports Promotions while training at London's Crystal Palace National Sports Centre.
+He was signed by Tommy Hilfiger, Griffin, and Levi's for various modelling contracts during their 1996 spring and summer collections.
 In 1997, he became a model for the clothing brand French Connection.
 A spokesperson for the high street clothing chain said, "We chose Jason because we wanted our model to look like a normal guy.
 His look is just right for now: very masculine and not too male-modelly."
 However, he was still forced to follow in his father's footsteps as a street seller to make ends meet, stating that he sold "fake perfume and jewellery on street corners".
 He made small appearances in a few music videos, including "Comin' On" by The Shamen in 1993, "Run to the Sun" by Erasure in 1994, and "Dream a Little Dream of Me" by The Beautiful South in 1995.